 But then there is the other kind.
 The kind where the cover has seen more work than the plot.
 Where the dark prince has a six-pack and a secret, but no personality.
 Where magic exists solely so the protagonist can be rescued in the third act.
 Fantasy kitsch – books so predictable you know the ending after thirty pages.
 They take up shelf space that is missing for books where characters make real decisions, face real consequences, and live in worlds that operate by their own rules.

 This page is for readers looking for exactly that: Fantasy with substance.
-Books where politics are complex, war has a cost, and moral questions aren’t answered by love.
+Books where politics are complex, war has a cost, and moral questions aren't answered by love.
 Those looking for the big names – Joe Abercrombie, Robin Hobb, Andrzej Sapkowski, George R.R.
 Martin – will find them on my Top 20 List of the Best Epic Fantasy Books.
-Here come eight series consistently written for adult readers that appear too rarely on standard lists.
+Those who lean more toward power plays and large casts will also find my article on political fantasy with intrigue.
+Here come ten series consistently written for adult readers and currently available as new releases from major English-language publishers.

 Contents